 We met Lukas and Germaine at a dinner party and the casual conversation took a turn into the topic of giving and receiving.
 Giving aid, giving presents at Christmas and even giving gifts without any expectations of receiving anything for it.
-Lukas and Germaine spent several years in Kampala, the capital of Uganda, he as an English professor at the University of Kampala and she as a healthcare administrator.
+Lukas and Germaine spent several years in Nairobi, the capital of Kenya, he as an English professor at the University of Nairobi and she as a healthcare administrator.
 They lived affluent lives, well paid foreigners in a society which rewards those in the right social position very well and often their salaries were topped up with extravagant gifts like cars or even houses.

 “I want you to have my car.
 It’s a brand new Mercedes but I have 2 of them and you need a decent car,” the Deputy Minister of education said to Lukas during an afternoon tea at the University.

 Lukas was taken aback, used to earn his rewards but the Deputy Minister would not hear of any excuses.
 “Take the car,” a local colleague of Lukas’ whispered in his ear, “he’ll take it as an insult if you refuse him.”

 Lukas didn’t know how to thank for the lavish present and was momentarily speechless.
 When he showed Germaine the key to the new car she was equally flabbergasted but unlike Lukas she had no problem accepting the gesture.

 “Giving is part of their culture,” she lectured her husband and the Deputy Minister is obviously in the position to bestow large gifts.”

 “Doesn’t that put me in an awkward position, as if I now owe him something in return.
 It also could be interpreted as a form of bribery, God know what for ?
 What can an English professor do for the Deputy Minister of education ?
 Very strange custom indeed.”